mmaulwurff/weapons-menu/README.txt

 - configurable colors and position.
 - will work with any HUD.
 - autoload safe!
 If weapon set isn't recognized, standard weapon selection is used.
+- API: CVar (cvarinfo) and ZScript (WeaponMenuInterface.txt) for HUD developers.

 Has support for:
   1. Original weapons